 Trained in music from an early age, his mother is an original member of the legendary Mississippi Mass Choir, and his father a tenor saxophonist himself.
 Burton’s distinctive soulful saxophone performances, riveting grooves and vocal productions are the result of this influence and the Jackson, Mississippi culture.

-In addition to Patti LaBelle and Jill Scott, Michael has toured with Mary J. Blige and Anita Baker as well as with New Edition, and PJ Morton.
-He’s also performed with Aretha Franklin, Young Jeezy and Eric Roberson.
-He has appeared on The Tonight Show, Good Morning America, The Steve Harvey Show, Ellen and Jimmy Kimmel.
-The Atlanta metro area resident has also played keys and sax for numerous Tyler Perry Stage and film productions.
-He can also be seen playing his saxophone in the HBO movie Bessie, Bravo Reality TV Shows The New Atlanta and I Dream of NeNe The Wedding, as well as an episode of the IFC series Brockmire and STAR on FOX.
+Currently touring Patti LaBelle, Michael has also toured with Jill Scott, Mary J. Blige and Anita Baker as well as with New Edition, and PJ Morton.
+He’s also performed with Aretha Franklin, Fantasia, Young Jeezy, Tank, Russell Gunn and Eric Roberson.
+He has appeared on The Tonight Show, Good Morning America, Inside the NBA on TNT, The Steve Harvey Show, Ellen and Jimmy Kimmel.
+The Atlanta metro area resident has also played keys and saxophone for numerous Tyler Perry Stage and film productions.
+He can also be seen playing his saxophone in the HBO movie Bessie, NatGeo’s Genius Aretha, Bravo Reality TV Shows The New Atlanta and I Dream of NeNe The Wedding, as well as episodes on the IFC series Brockmire and STAR on FOX.

-Burton has recorded with a long list of jazz, soul, pop, rhythm and blues, gospel, and hip/hop artists including Lecrae (Gold Record for Anomaly), Will Downing, Deborah Cox, Polow Da Don, Ann Nesby, Jennifer Holliday, Avery Sunshine, Paloma Faith, Jeff Bradshaw, Candi Staton, Arrested Development, Sho Baraka, Alyson Williams, Marcus Johnson, The Mississippi Mass Choir, and many others.
+Burton has recorded with a long list of jazz, soul, pop, rhythm and blues, gospel, and hip/hop artists including Jennifer Lopez, Lecrae (Gold Record for Anomaly), Fat Joe, Pitbull, Bria Lee, Will Downing, Deborah Cox, Polow Da Don, Ann Nesby, Jennifer Holliday, Avery Sunshine, Jeff Bradshaw, Candi Staton, Arrested Development, The Brown Boyz, Sho Baraka, Alyson Williams, John Driskell Hopkins (Zac Brown Band), Christian Paul, Marcus Johnson, Titus Showers, The Mississippi Mass Choir, LaShun Pace, Latrice Pace, Australian Pop Star Guy Sebastian, UK sensations Paloma Faith and Kaiser Chiefs, and many others.
 His soulful saxophone can also be heard on 2 Grammy Nominated projects, ”Love Has Finally Come At Last,” by Calvin Richardson as well as PJ Morton’s Gumbo album.
 Mike was also a featured soloist on Hidden Beach Recordings “Unwrapped Volume 5.”

-Burton has written and/or produced songs for Alex Bugnon, Terrell Carter, Paula Champion, Christian Keyes, Chandra Currelley, and others.
+Burton has written and/or produced songs for Alex Bugnon, Terrell Carter, Paula Champion, Christian Keyes, Chandra Currelley, Bria Lee and others.
 Mike has released 4 independent projects, “Sojourn,” “Soulful,” “The Producer,” and “Say What?”
+Most recently, Mike has released a cover of a Billy Joel Classic, “And So It Goes,” featuring PJ Morton.
 In 2012, Mike, along a few of his musician friends, assembled the Good Times Brass Band, a horn driven band with a funky blend of New Orleans style second line and DC GoGo.
 They have one EP to their credit.
 Mike plays Java Saxophones, Jody Jazz Mouthpieces, and he uses Reunion Blues Gig Bags, Empire In Ear Monitors, and Dante Saxophone Neckstraps.
 He is a proud family man.
-He and his wife of 12 years, Razia, have two daughters, Layla Kai and Caden Rae.
+He and his wife of 14 years, Razia, have two daughters, Layla Kai and Caden Rae.